 12. The general reserve stood at £1.838m at 31 March 2014 (5.6% of core budget), and although at the lower end of the spectrum of stand-alone fire authorities, the level is considered adequate and not requiring further significant increase throughout the MTFP period.
-At the end of this financial year the reserve will remain at £1.838m (5.6% of core budget), the authority has approved the use of £0.300m of general balances at its meeting of 18th February 2015 to provide a higher number of firefighters on duty as often as possible for a two year period.
+At the end of this financial year there will be an increase to this reserve which will remain at £1.838m (5.6% of core budget), the authority has approved the use of £0.300m of general balances at its meeting of 18th February 2015 to provide a higher number of firefighters on duty as often as possible for a two year period.